 Data analysis

+The data that has been collected through the interviews, literature review and the questionnaire, has been analysed in order to investigate the perception of the brewers, consumers and existing scientific research and literature on health and sustainability in the beer industry.
+This paragraph will describe the analysis of the data.

+The answers that were provided by consumers in the questionnaire, have been analysed through excel.
+By comparing and categorizing consumers with different responses, a selection was made for the interviews.
+Additionally, some general findings on the role of health in the perception of consumers on sustainability, were drawn from the answers by calculating the percentage of answers related to health.
+Findings from the literature have been summarized and categorized to distinguish different views on the relation between sustainability and health in the food and beer industry.
+Additional literature focussing on organic agriculture and sustainability in the beer industry, has been summarized.
 The data from the interviews has been transcribed and coded using the application o Transcribe.
 Via open-coding using the software Atlas.ti., keywords and main concepts were identified by breaking down the data into smaller parts (Sherrard, 1997).
 The first coding step was open-coding, in which a variety of different themes and concepts were highlighted and named.
 This was done by the interviewer and was performed subjectively and flexible.
 This was done in order to include as many as possible ideas and concepts from the interviews, without being restricted by literature or previously determines code groups.
 Next, axial coding was performed by categorizing the different findings based on the conceptual model of this study.
 This resulted in a variety of codes which were compared and analysed to identify similarities.
 Both the interviews with the brewers and the consumers have been analysed using the three main themes; instruments, beliefs and behaviour.
 Additionally, general information about the brewers and consumers has been coded to distinguish different groups.
 General information includes amongst others the definitions of sustainability, measures of sustainability, perceptions on the relation between sustainability and health, perception on the healthiness of beer, and so on.
 After recognizing patterns in the data through axial coding, the codes were eventually brought down to nine code groups for the brewers and ten code groups for the consumers.
 The relations and connections between the identified concepts will be interpreted by using the theoretical framework and conceptual framework that were chosen for this study.

+Finally, the analysed results from the questionnaire, the interviews and the literature review, will be brought together and compared to draw general conclusions on the perception of brewers, consumers and science on the relation between health and sustainability in the beer industry.
+Similar and contradicting findings will be identified to create final categorizations which show the different views and opinions on the topic.
+The role of framing in these perceptions will be analysed by categorizing and understand the different framing effects and dimensions that can be found in the data.
+These categorizations will then help to draw general conclusions on the analysis.

 For the results section of this study, the statements reported by the interviewed brewers and consumers are referred to by using a customized reference style.
 The brewers and consumers are labelled A, B, C, (and so on), for the sake of anonymity.
 These labels can be found in the reference list.
 In this study, the participants are referred to by label and year of the interview.
 For example: “(ConsumerA, 2021)”.
 This customized version was chosen in order to improve readability of the results.